Satya3646/Network-Speed-Rainmeter-Skin/README.md

 - Primary font and text sizes
 - Bar colors, bar height, and background opacity
 - Maximum upload and download speeds (affects bar scaling)

+This is optional; the skin works out-of-the-box with the default theme.